Aminolroaya/Langchain_for_Chat_with_YouTube_Video/README.md

-The code provides chatting with Youtube videos using Langchain.
+The code support Q&A with Youtube videos using Langchain.